 Be inspired to plan your next solo trip with this list of the best places to travel alone in Asia

-Do you want to take your first solo travel trip but are unsure where to go?
+Do you want to take your first trip alone but are unsure where to go?
 Given that there are so many options and considerations, choosing your solo travel destination can be a tough task.

 So what makes a perfect solo travel destination?

 There is no magic formula and determining your perfect place to travel alone should take into account a carefully balanced recipe of the following ingredients: